hmlongco/Resolver/README.md

 Note the resolution factories for XYZFetching and XYZUpdating demonstrated above each return their own object, even though both interfaces were implemented in the same object.

-To have XYZViewModel resolve both interfaces to the same object in the same graph (more on graphs later) you could do the following:
+To have XYZViewModel resolve both interfaces to the same object during a given resolution cycle, you could...

 ```
-extension Resolver: ResolverRegistering {

-public static func registerAllServices() {

-// Register instance with injected parameters
+// Replace the following lines of code...
+main.register { XYZCombinedService() as XYZFetching }
-main.register { XYZViewModel(fetcher: resolve(), updater: resolve(), service: resolve()) }
+main.register { XYZCombinedService() as XYZUpdating }

-// Register service instance that implements both protocols
+// With this...
 main.register { XYZCombinedService() }
 .implements(XYZFetching.self)
 .implements(XYZUpdating.self)

-// Register XYZService and cache result for lifetime of application
-main.register { XYZService() }
-    .scope(application)

-// Register XYZSessionService and return shared instance in factory closure
-main.register { XYZSessionService() }
-    .scope(shared)

-}

-}
 ```

+Now both the XYZFetching and XYZUpdating protocols are tied to the same object, and given the default scope, only one instance of XYZCombinedService will be constructed during a specific resolution cycle.

 [API Documentation](https://hmlongco.github.io/Resolver/Documentation/API/Classes/Resolver.html)